Skip to main content

 arrow-right

 We understand many solutions could fall under more than one category.
 Please select the one category that most closely aligns with your proposed solution.
-If your project fits across more than one category, you can describe this in other areas of the application such as Problem Statement, Solution Description, Outcomes, and Other Considerations.
+If your project fits across more than one category, you can describe the breadth of your work in other areas of the application such as Problem Statement, Solution Description, Outcomes, and Other Considerations.

 arrow-right

-The competition sponsor is Robin Hood - funds will be disbursed by Robin Hood and awardees of the AI Poverty Challenge will enter into a direct and separate award agreement with Robin Hood.
+The competition sponsor is Robin Hood Foundation.
+Funds will be disbursed by Robin Hood and awardees of the AI Poverty Challenge will enter into a direct and separate award agreement with Robin Hood.
 Please see Section 8 under the Rules for more information.

 arrow-right